ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 Note that: this is a bit more complicated example that plots the sum amount of bars that were higher than X bars ago and vice versa.
 We are using a user defined function to create a tuple with our output which is the sum of up bars and the sum of down bars.
-We pass in a variable from the tuple and Pine handles the heavy lifting for us.
+We pass in a variable from the tuple and Pine Script™ handles the heavy lifting for us.

 Tuples